starlinglab/authenticated-attributes/README.md

-  // Because the credential is just a transformation of this "id": "urn:cid:bafyreietqpflteqz6kj7lmdqz76kzkwdo65o4bhivxrmqvha7pdgixxos4", "type": ["VerifiableCredential", "AuthAttrCredential"],
+  // Because the credential is just a transformation of this "id": "urn:cid:bafyreietqpflteqz6kj7lmdqz76kzkwdo65o4bhivxrmqvha7pdgixxos4", "type": ["VerifiableCredential", "AuthAttrCredential"], "issuer": "urn:authattr:pubkey:82zNiAAng99HblAvTe2mjsC3fQ-gI416b0fNLiNmS8s=",
-  // Maybe like this?
-Or author name could be used "issuer": "urn:authattr:pubkey:82zNiAAng99HblAvTe2mjsC3fQ-gI416b0fNLiNmS8s=",
   // Timestamp from attestation, not timestamp of VC creation "issuanceDate": "2023-07-13T14:34:17Z",